 How to solve Blogger m=1 issue

-These settings are recommended by the Google search engine under, crawling of parameterized duplicate content.
+We can use the Google search console parameter tool to perform this action.
+The Google search engine recommends these settings under the crawling of parameterized duplicate content.
 And completely SEO and search engine friendly.

 Change URL Parameters to solve this issue.

 Open Google Search Console dashboard, and click on Legacy tools and report > URL Parameters.

 Now you’ll redirect to a new tab for URL Parameters of Google Search Console.

 If you’ve been using Blogger Blogspot blog for a long time, you may see a similar interface as displayed above.
 Now, check the “m” parameter, is it listed or not?
 If listed, it’s left on google that let Googlebot Decide, but we’ve to change this.
 Click on Edit, and you’ll see a pop-up window to define that parameter setting:

 - Select: No, it doesn’t affect pages content

 For new Blogger users, you’ve to add the “m” parameter as